folbricht/desync/README.md

 - Built-in HTTP(S) index server to read/write indexes
 - Reflinking matching blocks (rather than copying) from seed files if supported by the filesystem (currently only Btrfs and XFS)
 - catar archives can be created from standard tar archives, and they can also be extracted to GNU tar format.
-- Optional chunk store encryption with XChaCha20-Poly1305, AES-265-GCM and AES-265-CTR.
+- Optional chunk store encryption with XChaCha20-Poly1305, AES-265-GCM or AES-265-CTR.

 ## Terminology